 The two things teachers look for:

-The first one is: A student’s mastery of the lower level skills, which demonstrate the students’ understanding of the scientific facts, principles and concepts and checks that they have indeed been paying attention in class at all.
-This includes things like can be mostly learnt via rote memorization, and questions that test lower level skills are ones that just require you to state things.
+The first one is A student’s mastery of the lower level skills, which demonstrates the student’s understanding of the scientific facts, principles and concepts and checks that they have indeed been paying attention in class at all.
+This includes things that can be mostly learnt via rote memorization, and questions that test lower-level skills are ones that just require you to state things.
 For example, they can be questions like “State what is electricity” or “Define energy.”

 What do I mean by this?

-A great example of a high-order thinking skill questions is a popular one from the 2013 PSLE Science paper, which is “Besides air and water, what would cause faeces to decompose faster?”
+A great example of a high-order thinking skill question is a popular one from the 2013 PSLE Science paper, which is “Besides air and water, what would cause faeces to decompose faster?”

 Let me break down what makes this question very much higher order in nature.

 - The teacher has (very likely) never asked this exact same question.
 (So no simple regurgitation can be done)

 - The question says “Besides air and water”.
 (This means that the question removes these two things that students will quickly think about, and forces them to go deeper and think harder.
 Not many students can do this and would be stumped at the removal of air and water as possible solutions (and then coming up with explanations on how air and water cause faeces to decompose faster themselves.)

 Hence, this question takes a topic that students learnt in Science class (decomposition) and then stretches it to a real-life capacity, WHILE removing, at least partially the possibility of the student trying to grab some marks by trying to write what they have learnt in class.
 Simply put, this is a question that is purely critical thinking.